Shubhamghude808/REST-API-Social-media-user/README.md

 # REST-API-Social-media-user
 A REST API for a social media user allows applications to interact with social media platforms by enabling the retrieval, creation, updating, and deletion of user-related data.

+### Use the Talent API tester
+For implementing the Api requests use the talent api tester browser extension in Safari, Chrome, FireFox etc.

 ### Launch MySQL as Docker Container